alextreichler/bundleViewer/README.md

 # BundleViewer

-BundleViewer is a specialized, high-performance offline analysis tool designed for **Redpanda diagnostic bundles**.
-It parses, indexes, and visualizes the complex contents of a bundle (logs, metrics, configuration, and metadata) to help support engineers and administrators diagnose cluster issues efficiently.
+BundleViewer is a specialized offline analysis tool designed for **Redpanda diagnostic bundles**.
+It parses, indexes, and visualizes the complex contents of a bundle (logs, metrics, configuration, and metadata).

+**You take on all risks when using this.
+Use at your own risk!**

 ## 🚀 Key Features